linode/docs/docs/guides/tools-reference/tools/how-to-use-duf/index.md

             sudo rpm -i duf_0.6.2_linux_amd64.rpm

-1. Verify your installation by checking the installed version of `duf`.
+1. Verify your installation by checking the installed version of duf.

         duf --version